 Weight: 10g | Dimensions: 0.89 x 14 x 0.89cm | Lead diameter: 0.5mm | Mechanism: Push-top button

-"The Pentel P200 is a good, solid choice," agrees freelance illustrator Simon Whittaker, who tends to use them for general sketching.
-"It's only a couple of quid, they last ages, and they're really nice to hold.
-They're like the Jotter of mechanical pencils; a good all-rounder.
+"The Pentel 200 is a good, solid choice," says freelance illustrator Simon Whittaker, who tends to use them for general sketching.
+"It's only a couple of quid, they last ages, and they're really nice to hold and draw with.
+They're like the Jotter of mechanical pencils; a good all-rounder."

 03. Rotring 800